mintnick/eve-settings-manager/README.md

 1. Download and unzip
 2. Run the executable file
-3. :warning: Recommended: prepare a backup
+3. :warning: Recommended: use "Backup" button to make a backup before overwritting
-    1. Click "Open Folder"
-    2. Copy and Paste the setting files to another folder
-    3. If needed, put it back to recover

-## Features

-- Choose a profile as template
+4. Choose a profile as template
     - overwrite all other profiles
     - overwrite selected profiles

+## Other Features

-- Fetch and cache character names
+- Fetch and save character names
-- Add description to characters and accounts
+- Add notes to characters and accounts
 - Support English and Simplified/Tranditional Chinese
-- Support Tranquility, Serenity and other servers(not tested yet)
+- Support Tranquility, Serenity, Singularity, Infinity (new China server), Thunderdome

 ## Uninstall